 Frequently Asked Questions

-Q. My wife and I both work full-time outside our home.
-Would UMS work for us?
+Q. My wife and I both work full-time outside our home?
+Would LCA work for us?

-Answer: One of the most important ingredients in the success of the University-Model® school is an available parent who can properly work with the student.
+Answer: One of the most important ingredients in the success of a hybrid model school is an available parent who can properly work with the student.
 For a family in which both parents work outside the home on a full-time basis, a more traditional school is the better choice.

-Q. Is it possible for my student to take classes at differing grade levels in a UMS?
+Q. Is it possible for my student to take classes at differing grade levels at LCA?

 Q. I have children in several different grade levels.
 How much time will each need to spend doing school work on their days at home?